Nashville, Tennessee: College and amateur

 Nashville Roller Derby is Nashville's only women's flat track roller derby team.
 Established in 2006, Nashville Roller Derby competes on a regional and national level.
 They play their home games at the Nashville Fairgrounds Sports Arena.
 In 2014, they hosted the WFTDA Championships at Municipal Auditorium.

 The Nashville Kangaroos are an Australian Rules Football team that compete in the United States Australian Football League.
 The Kangaroos play their home games at Elmington Park.
-The team is the reigning USAFL Central Region Champions.

 Three Little League Baseball teams from Nashville (one in 1970; one in 2013; and, one in 2014) have qualified for the Little League World Series.
 Teams from neighboring Goodlettsville qualified for the 2012 and 2016 series, giving the metropolitan area teams in three consecutive years to so qualify; and four teams in five years.

-Parks and gardens
+Parks and recreation

 The Parthenon in Nashville's Centennial Park is a full-scale reconstruction of the original Greek Parthenon.

 Metro Board of Parks and Recreation owns and manages 10200 acre of land and 99 parks and greenways (accounting for more than 3% of the total area of the county).

 Warner Parks, situated on 2684 acre of land, consists of a 5000 sqft learning center, 20 mi of scenic roads, 12 mi of hiking trails, and 10 mi of horse trails.
 It is also the home of the annual Iroquois Steeplechase.